spanezz/egt/docs/index.rst

 Install the egt_<version>_all.deb and python-egtlib_<version>_all.deb packages.

 ..
-Use virtualenv on package-based Linux distributions! `Learn why <http://workaround.org/easy-install-debian>`_
+Remember about security and stability: do not use virtualenv unless you really have to.

 Usage